 ufdbguard command socket: the filename is a configurable parameter of the plugin but can be set only once and not changed during a reload.
-If one chooses to change the filename, bind must be restarted or follow this procedure: remove all plugins from named.conf - bind reconfig - add plugins to named.conf - bind reconfig.
+If one chooses to change the filename, bind must be restarted or follow this procedure: remove all plugins from named.conf - systemctl reload bind - add plugins to named.conf - systemctl reload bind.